Scenic 49 Mile Drive - San Francisco

 49 Miles of 100% San Francisco

-San Francisco has a large number of attractions.
-If you are only going to be in the area for a day or two then the best way to fit them all in is to take the 49-Mile scenic drive.
+For first-time visitors discovering the lay of the land or those who can’t leave until they’ve seen it all, the 49-Mile scenic drive is a fantastic way to get acquainted with all of San Francisco.
+If you are only going to be in the area for a day or two, then an unique way to fit them all in is to take San Francisco's 49-Mile scenic drive.

 You can get a free, printable, detailed map of the San Francisco 49 Mile Drive right here for your trip.
 We also offer a new "favorite spots" map of San Francisco's downtown core.

 This drive introduces you to large swaths of San Francisco’s history while allowing you to enjoy some great scenic views and hit up the highlights of the city.
 And even if you do have more time to spend in the city (or even if you live there) it’s worth it to take the drive at least once to see all that San Francisco is known for, discovering a few of the gems that people sometimes miss like Mission Dolores.